danforthcenter/plantcv-hyperspectral/plantcv/hyperspectral/SPICE/README.md

 # SPICE
 Sparsity Promoting Iterated Constrained Endmembers

+Note that this is a subtree reference to the repository found at https://github.com/GatorSense/SPICE_py.git.

+To update this portion of the plantcv hyperspectral package from the original source, use the command: ```git subtree pull --prefix plantcv/hyperspectral/SPICE https://github.com/GatorSense/SPICE_py.git master --squash```
 ***
 NOTE: If the SPICE Algorithm is used in any publication or presentation, the following reference must be cited: